4th Annual LGBTQI+ Health Symposium: Focusing on the "I" in LGBTQI+

 AAFP Prescribed Credits

-This Live activity, LGBTQI+ Health Symposium, with a beginning date of 04/12/2019, has been reviewed and is acceptable for up to 7.50 Prescribed credit(s) by the American Academy of Family Physicians.
+This Live activity, Focusing on the "I" in LGBTQI+ An Introduction to Intersex Healthcare, with a beginning date of 04/10/2020, has been reviewed and is acceptable for up to 7.25 Prescribed credit(s) by the American Academy of Family Physicians.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 This workshop has been approved for 7.25 CEUs by the Washington Chapter, National Association of Social Workers (NASW) for Licensed Social Workers, Licensed Marriage & Family Therapists and Licensed Mental Health Counselors.
 Your Provider number is #1975-324.